open-telemetry/opentelemetry-java-examples/spring-native/README.md

 * GraalVM for Java 17 (required for native image compilation)
 * Docker Compose

-# How to run
+# How to Run

-Build the GraalVM native image
+Build the GraalVM native image:

 ```shell
 cd spring-native
 ../gradlew bootBuildImage --imageName=otel-native-graalvm
 ```

-Run the application and the collector with Docker Compose
+Run the application and the Collector with Docker Compose:

 ```shell
 docker compose up
 ```

-In a separate shell, exercise the application by calling its endpoint
+In a separate shell, exercise the application by calling its endpoint:

 ```shell
 curl http://localhost:8080/ping
 ```

-Watch for spans, metrics, and logs in the collector log output.
+Watch for spans, metrics, and logs in the Collector log output.

 Example of the beginning of the collector log after the ping:
 ```